starmorph/Image-SEO-Optimizer/README.md

 ## Features

 - Renames all images in a given directory with a specified new filename and a counter.

+## Future Features
-- Updates the alt text of all images in the directory with a specified keyword.
+- Generate alt text with AI.
+- Image compression
+- Image filetype conversion

 ## Usage